 Why I signed up

-I feel it important to explain that I didn’t sign up to lose weight in the sense of kilos.
-Because I believe that your health, measured by your performance, stamina, and strength, is a far better goal than weight.
-Especially if you’re a woman, as it’s normal to see your weight go up after proper training before going down.
+I feel it’s important to explain that I didn’t sign up to lose weight in the sense of kilos.
+Your health, measured by your performance, stamina, and strength is a far better goal than your weight.
+Especially if you’re a woman, as it’s normal to see your weight go up after proper training before it goes down.